botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/python/README.md

 ## Code Structure

->The is my explanation of the code structure developed by @tjc_.
+>The is my explanation of the code structure developed by [TJCHacking](https://www.youtube.com/@tjchacking/videos).

 1. **site.py** contain the class, super-class, attributes, objects and functions reused between the tipe of targets, if it is blog or site, these include the common objects.
 2. **utils.py** is the commong python functions reused in the main program.